Acro-polis/constitution/BecomingWorkerOwnerPolicy.md

-## NEW POLICY: Becoming a Worker-Owner Policy
+## Becoming a Worker-Owner Policy

 ## Details

-Link to thread in Slack:
+Link to thread in Slack:https://dekai.slack.com/archives/CJMBGF4QY/p1576082627104300

 ## The Policy